yuanhao-cui/Must-Reading-on-ISAC/README.md

 # Must-Reading Papers on Integrated Sensing and Communications (ISAC)
-Other Terms : Joint Radar Communications (JRC) / Joint Communication and Radar Sensing (JCAS)
+Other Terms : Joint Radar Communications (JRC) / Joint Communication and Radar Sensing (JCAS) / Dual-Functional Radar Communications (DFRC)

 Definition: A design paradigm and corresponding enabling technologies, in which sensing and comms systems are integrated to efﬁciently utilize congested wireless/hardware resources, and even to pursue mutual beneﬁts.